-Transfer information:

-If you want to transfer your data from another computer now or later, see Transfer your data to your new Mac mini
+Open System Preferences, then click Network.
+Click Wi-Fi in the list on the left, then select "Show Wi-Fi status in menu bar." - Transfer information: If you're setting up a new computer and you haven't previously set up a Mac, click Not Now in the Migration Assistant window.
+If you want to transfer your data from another computer now or later, see Transfer your data to your new MacBook Pro.

-.
-If you're setting up a new computer and you haven't previously set up a Mac, click Not Now.

-Sign in with your Apple ID:

-Your Apple ID

-consists of an email address and a password.
+- Sign in with your Apple ID: Your Apple ID consists of an email address and a password.
 It's the account you use for everything you do with Apple-including using the App Store, Apple TV app, Apple Books, iCloud, Messages, and more.
 It's best to have your own Apple ID and not share it.
 If you don't already have an Apple ID, you can create one during setup (it's free).
 Sign in with the same Apple ID to use any Apple service, on any device-whether it's your computer, iOS device, iPadOS device, or Apple Watch.
-See Apple ID on Mac

-If you've already set up another device with macOS 12 or later, iOS 15 or later, iPadOS 15 or later, you'll see a panel for express setup, Make This Your New Mac.
-Express setup skips a lot of the steps and uses the settings stored in your iCloud account.

-Store files in iCloud:

-With iCloud, you can store your content-documents, photos, and more-in the cloud, and access it anywhere you go.
+See Apple Account on Mac. - Tip: If you've already set up another device with the latest software versions (macOS 12 or later, iOS 15 or later, iPadOS 15 or later), you'll see a panel for express setup, "Make This Your new Mac," that skips a lot of the steps and uses the settings stored in your iCloud account. - Store files in iCloud: With iCloud, you can store your content-documents, photos, and more-in the cloud, and access it anywhere you go.
 Be sure to sign in with the same Apple ID on all your devices.
-To set this option later, open System Settings and click "Sign in with your Apple ID" in the sidebar, if you haven't already.
-After you sign in, click your Apple ID in the sidebar, click iCloud, then select the features you want to use.
+To set this option later, open System Preferences and sign in with your Apple ID if you haven't already.
+Click Apple ID, click iCloud in the sidebar, then select the features you want to use.
 You can also choose to use iCloud Keychain to save your passwords during setup.
-To find out more, see Access your iCloud content on your Mac mini

-Screen Time:

-Monitor and get reports on the use of your computer.
-For options and details, see Screen Time on Mac fingerprints, open System Settings, then click Touch ID & Password in the sidebar.
+To find out more, see Access your iCloud content on your Mac. - Screen Time: Monitor and get reports on the use of your computer.
+For options and details, see Screen Time on Mac. - Enable Siri and "Hey Siri": You can turn on Siri and "Hey Siri" (so you can speak your Siri requests) during setup.
+To enable "Hey Siri," speak several Siri commands when prompted.
+To learn how to turn on Siri and "Hey Siri" later and for information about using Siri on your Mac, see Siri on your Mac. - Set up Touch ID: You can add a fingerprint to Touch ID during setup.
+To set up Touch ID later, or to add additional fingerprints, open System Preferences, then click Touch ID.
 To add a fingerprint, click + and follow the onscreen instructions.

-Set up Touch ID:

-If your keyboard supports it, you can add a fingerprint to Touch ID when you set up your Mac mini.
-To set up Touch ID later, or to add additional
+You can also set options for how you want to use Touch ID on your MacBook Pro: to unlock your Mac, use Apple Pay (see Use Apple Pay on your Mac), purchase items on the App Store, Apple TV app, Apple Books, and websites, and auto-fill your password.

-If two or more users use the same Mac mini, each user can add a fingerprint to Touch ID to quickly unlock, authenticate, and log in to the Mac mini.
-You can add up to three fingerprints per user account, and a total of five fingerprints for all your Mac mini user accounts.
+Tip: If two or more users use the same MacBook Pro, each user can add a fingerprint to Touch ID to quickly unlock, authenticate, and log in to the MacBook Pro.
+You can add up to three fingerprints per user account, and a total of five fingerprints for all your MacBook Pro user accounts.